 Management concluded that the previously disclosed material weakness relating to the Company's controls over the accounting for non-routine transactions continued to exist as of June 30, 2023.
 Specifically, such controls were not adequately designed to ensure the consideration of all related relevant accounting guidance when such transactions were recorded.
-As disclosed in the Company's Amendment No. 1 on Form 10-K/A to its Annual Report on Form 10-K for the fiscal year ended June 30, 2022, and in the Company's Quarterly Reports on Form 10-Q for the quarterly periods ended September 30, 2022, December 31, 2022 and March 31, 2023, this material weakness resulted in the restatement of the Company's consolidated financial statements as of and for the fiscal years ended June 30, 2022 and 2021, as well as the restatement of the Company's condensed consolidated financial statements as of and for the interim periods ended September 30, 2021, December 31, 2021, and March 31, 2022.
+As disclosed in the Company's Amendment No. 1 on Form 10-K/A to its Annual Report on Form 10-K for the fiscal year ended June 30, 2022, and in the Company's Quarterly Reports on Form 10-Q for the quarterly periods ended September 30, 2022, December 31, 2022 and March 31, 2023, this material weakness resulted in the restatement of the Company's consolidated financial statements as of and for the fiscal years ended June 30, 2021, December 31, 2021, and March 31, 2022.